livingdocsIO/documentation/reference-docs/channel-config/content_types.md

 }
 ```

-## Default Content (has UI support)
+## Default Content
+*has UI support*

 The default content defines what components are pre-set on your document upon creation.

 NOTE: the default content only gets applied when a document is created manually, i.e. in the editor.
 If you create documents programmatically (e.g. import), you need to define the content yourself.

 The default content is simply a (valid) Livingdocs JSON applying to your design.
 We advise you to use the UI in the "Project Setup" for adapting the default content.

+One useful property on components within the default content is the `position: fixed` property.
+It allows to fix a component in place, useful, e.g. for headers.
+[Read more](../editor-configuration/editing-features.md#pin-components)

 ## Editor Wrapper

 Defines an HTML string that wraps the document when used in the editor, e.g. for global styling.
 Use the class `doc-section` where you want the content to be inserted.

-## Metadata (has UI support)
+## Metadata
+*has UI support*

 Metadata can be freely configured for each content-type.
 An article might have different metadata fields than an image gallery.